marle3003/mokapi/docs/guides/get-started/test-data.md

 ---
-title: Test Data
+title: Test Data Generator
 description: You can use randomly generated test data or use Mokapi scripts to create responses that can simulate a wide range of scenarios and edge cases.
 ---

-# Test Data
+# Test Data Generator

 By default, Mokapi generates test data randomly depend on the data types.
 If you need more dynamic responses, you can